sjbylo/container-workshop/97-zero-downtime-canary-example/README.md

 ```
 oc expose dc/canary --port=8080
 ```
+You should see a new service object with the name `canary`

 Set all traffic to go to the current version, `prod`:

 ```
 oc set route-backends prod
+NAME         KIND     TO    WEIGHT
+routes/prod  Service  prod  100
 ```
+This shows that, by default, 100% of traffic is passed to `prod`.

 ```
 oc set route-backends prod prod=100 canary=0
 ```
+Now, this explicitly configures the amount of traffic that should go to `prod` and to `canary`.

+Take a look at the web console and you will see a graph showing how the traffic is split (`Traffic Split`).

 ## Show canary deployment